bowang-lab/OCAT/vignettes/trajectory/Trajectory_tutorial.md

 ## Trajectory and pseudotime inference with HSMM example
-We demonstrate how OCAT infers trajecotry and pseudotime using the human skeletal muscle myoblast (HSMM) dataset from Tran and Bader (2020).
+We demonstrate how OCAT infers trajectory and pseudotime using the human skeletal muscle myoblast (HSMM) dataset from Tran and Bader (2020).

 ## Table of Contents
 - [Step 0.
 Import data](#data_import)